 If you are resident in Spain (or thinking of making the move) it is important to consider the options available to you in terms of your UK pension.
-Understanding the potential benefits of a 'qualifying recognised overseas pension scheme' (or QROPS for short) is vital.
-These international pensions are set up specifically to follow rules set out by HMRC in the UK but they can offer more flexibility for people living in Spain.
+One of the avenues available to expats is to transfer out of the UK to a recognised overseas pension scheme (ROPS - formely known as QROPS) Understanding the potential benefits of a ROPS is an important element in any retirement planning.
+These international pensions, although not in the UK, have to follow rules set out by the UK tax authority but they can offer more flexibility for people living in Spain.
 Here we itemise some of the main points to consider:

 1) A QROPS transfer enables you to take your pension outside the UK tax regime so no UK tax at source (although you may still have to pay tax on your pension income in Spain).

 2) A QROPS avoids the 45% UK tax rate imposed on pension lump sums left to beneficiaries upon your death (if you die over the age of 75).
 QROPS pass on 100% of the remaining pot to your loved ones (or whoever you name as beneficiaries).